asciphx/ThinkTs/README.md

 - [x] automatic implementation of addition, deletion, modification and query
 - [x] now add the basic controller and service layer.
 The controller decorator can be customized to automatically add, delete, modify, query and pagination.
 - [x] the controller can now customize the name of the service class variable to be called.
-- [x] the variable name of the entity class of the service can also be customized, and the multiple calls of the entity class will not occupy additional parts.

 ### Steps to run this project:

 1. Run `npm i` command